AvivC/RibbonLang/docs/guide.md

 ### Modules

-Ribbon modules are other `.rib` code files that you can import into your file.
+Ribbon modules are other `.rib` code files that you can access from your file.
 After a module is imported, its global variables are exposed for use in the importing module.

 File `program.rib`:

 ```
-import myutilities
+import myutils

 my_string = "Hello Ribbon"
-tripple = myutilities.multiply_string(my_string, 3)
+tripple = myutils.multiply_string(my_string, 3)

 print(tripple)
 ```

-File `myutilities.rib`:
+File `myutils.rib`:

 ```
 multiply_string = { | string, n |